 Nutrients aren’t the only problem associated with runoff.
 As hard surfaces channel large quantities of rainwater into streams at high velocity, the runoff wreaks havoc.
-The flow scours stream banks, destabilizes stream contours and alters depths.
+The flow scours stream banks, destabilizes stream contours, and alters depths.
 It muddies drinking water sources and also carries bacteria, making the treatment and use of such water more expensive.
 In the Bay's tributaries, eroded material and dirt from the land become suspended in the water, blanketing aquatic habitat.
 This sediment keeps sunlight from reaching underwater grasses.
 As these plants die, the animals that rely on them are imperiled.

 Additional information about stormwater management can be found at the following websites:

 At the dawn of every new year, shortly after the ball drops and the confetti is swept away, our Bay saving efforts kick into another gear.
 With the new year comes the start of legislative sessions in Maryland and Virginia, and its continuation in Pennsylvania.

 December 11, 2018

 Despite stalling out in the Pennsylvania House, these students aren't giving up on saving and recognizing Eastern hellbenders.

 Garden mud, rain, and rocks were Rafiyqa Muhammad's playground growing up in a south-Harrisburg, PA neighborhood.
 Today, she's back in that neighborhood, empowering the community through rain gardens and green infrastructure.

 Every day we all witness a growing threat to the health of the Chesapeake Bay and its rivers and streams.

 Exciting news!
 Last week, in a first of its kind project in Maryland, the City of Baltimore and Chesapeake Bay Foundation announced a new strategy for improving neighborhoods while reducing water pollution at the same time.